httpsnader0/Lang-Auto-Generate/README.md

 App/Console/Commands
 ```

-- Open vite.config.js Then At To Top
+- Open vite.config.js Then At The Top Of File Add

 ```bash
 import { exec } from "node:child_process";